the16thpythonist/cookiecutter_aimat/README.rst

 ``version``                         The version with which your project will be initialized.
 For this it is recommended to keep the
                                     default value of ``0.1.0``.
 You'll be able to increment the version as you start developing the project.
+``license``                         In this step, the prompt will ask you to decide between a few of the most common options for
+                                    software licenses.
+You can read up on `software licences`_ to find out what suits your project best.
+                                    However, the MIT license (default) is often a good choice.
 ==================================  =====================================================================================================

 ==============